 In the setting of \ref{sec:12}, the algebra homomorphism $\lambda_{A\sharp H}$ may be described in terms of $\lambda_A$ and $\lambda_H$.
-Since ${\rm Ext}^n_A(\k,A)$ is one dimensional, there exists an algebra homomorphism $\delta\colon H\to \k$ such that the left $H$-module structure of ${\rm Ext}^n_A(\k,A)$ is given by $h\rightharpoonup e_A=\delta(h)e_A$ for every $e_A\in {\rm Ext}^n_A(\k,A)$.
-Note that, when $H$ is finite dimensional and $A$ is connected graded and Artin-Schelter Gorenstein, then $\delta\circ S=\delta\circ S^{-1}$ is the homological determinant defined in \cite[Definition 3.3]{MR2568355}.
+Since ${\mathrm{Ext}}^n_A(\k,A)$ is one dimensional, there exists an algebra homomorphism $\delta\colon H\to \k$ such that the left $H$-module structure of ${\mathrm{Ext}}^n_A(\k,A)$ is given by $h\rightharpoonup e_A=\delta(h)e_A$ for every $e_A\in {\mathrm{Ext}}^n_A(\k,A)$.
+Note that, when $H$ is finite dimensional and $A$ is connected graded and Artin-Schelter Gorenstein, then $\delta\circ S$ ($=\delta\circ S^{-1}$) is the homological determinant defined in \cite[Definition 3.3]{MR2568355}.
 According to \ref{sec:11}, the algebra homomorphism $\lambda_{A\sharp H}$ is given by

-The following result asserts that $\Lambda$ is Artin-Schelter regular as soon as $A$ and $H$ are Artin-Schelter regular and noetherian. \begin{prop} Let $H$ be a Hopf algebra with invertible antipode.
-Assume that $_H\k$ has a resolution in ${\rm mod}(H)$ by finitely generated projectives.
+Here are sufficient conditions for $\Lambda$ to be Artin-Schelter regular. \begin{prop} Let $H$ be a Hopf algebra with invertible antipode.
+Assume that $_H\k$ has a resolution in ${\mathrm{mod}}(H)$ by finitely generated projectives.
 Let $A$ be an augmented $H$-module noetherian algebra.
-Assume that $H$ and $A$ are Artin-Schelter regular with dimension $n$ and $d$, respectively.
-Then, $A\sharp H$ is Artin-Schelter regular with dimension $n+d$. \end{prop} \begin{proof} Since the antipode is invertible, then $\k_H$ has a resolution in ${\rm mod}(H^{\rm op})$ by finitely generated projectives.
-According to \ref{sec:12} and its dual version, it suffices to prove that ${\rm gl.dim}\,\Lambda\leqslant n+d$.
-That follows from \ref{sec:10}, from its dual version and from the hypotheses on the global dimensions of $A$ and $H$. \end{proof}
+Assume that $H$ and $A$ are Artin-Schelter regular in dimension $n$ and $d$, respectively.
+Then, $A\sharp H$ is Artin-Schelter regular in dimension $n+d$. \end{prop} \begin{proof} Since the antipode is invertible, then $\k_H$ has a resolution in ${\mathrm{mod}}(H^{\mathrm{op}})$ by finitely generated projectives.
+According to \ref{sec:12} and its dual version, it suffices to prove that ${\mathrm{gl.dim.}}\,\Lambda\leqslant n+d$.
+This follows from \ref{sec:10}, from its dual version and from the hypotheses on the global dimensions of $A$ and $H$. \end{proof}